-CRIME STATISTICS AND CRIME LOGS
+CLERY CRIME STATISTICS AND CRIME LOGS

-Statistics, including crimes committed on campus, near the college geography, and college disciplinary actions, are collected by the Office of the Chief of Police.
-Crime logs are updated every 48 hours and are available for review at the Police Department's website, at www.vcccd.edu/departments/police/crime_log/.
+Statistics, including crimes committed on campus, near the college geography, and college disciplinary actions, are collected by the VCCCD Police Department's Police Services office.
+Crime logs are available for the public to view and are posted/updated every 24-48 hours on the Police Department's website:

+www.vccd.edu/departments/police/crime_log/.